When the days shorten and the wind starts sending a chill through you, there’s no doubt that the warm summer is gone again.

 The outer material is a windproof blend that makes it durable.
 Inside the gaiter is a cluster-fleece fabric that stays warm and is soft to the touch.
 A layer of heat insulation is sewn between the inside and outside materials.
 This is what keeps you toasty.

 The stretchy face mask has a lay-flat elastic cord that holds the top of the face in place on the bridge of your nose and over your ears.
 It’s a tight fit, but it does the job of keeping the cold out.

 - Size runs small

 I use this gaiter, and I’ve recommended it many times.
-The material it’s made of is baby soft and stretches to pull on and off easily.
-You can choose from five colors: green, brown, pink, blue, and purple.
+The material it’s made of is baby-soft and stretches to pull on and off easily.
+You can choose from 7 colors, so there should be an option for everyone.

 - Multiple color choices

 - Shorter in length

 What to Look for in a Neck Warmer